 Otherwise, you'd be strengthening the muscles designed to support the weight rather than the muscles producing the punching motion.

-Plus, how often would you be punching someone while lying down anyways?
+Plus, how often would you be punching someone while lying down anyway?

-So cable exercises can add another layer of functionality to them that free weights don’t always provide.
+So, chest workouts on cable machines can add another layer of functionality to them that free weights don’t always provide.

 4. Cable Exercises Can Also Train Your Stabilization Strength

-For instance, doing a single arm cable fly will not only work your chest muscles, but also your core muscles.
-The resistance on the cable would be working to pull your arm and your entire body towards the origin of the cable.
+For instance, doing a single-arm cable fly will not only work your chest muscles, but also your core muscles.
+The resistance on the cable would be working to pull your arm and your entire body toward the origin of the cable.

 You’ll have to work your obliques harder during the exercise in order to not rotate your body.